Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 The spiral staircase descends 30 feet to area X42.
 Peering over the railing reveals crates in that area.

 There are no ladders here to reach the high bookshelves.
-(The wizards who built this place used mage hand spells.)
+(The wizards who built this place used [[5.
+Mechanics/Spells/Mage Hand.md\|mage hand]] spells.)
 All the books appear to have blank covers and empty pages.
 Holding a book while speaking its secret command word causes the book's text to magically appear.
 Only the lich in area X27 knows the command word for each book, and only if its memory is restored.
-A true seeing spell also allows one to see the magically obfuscated text.
+A [[5.
+Mechanics/Spells/True Seeing.md\|true seeing]] spell also allows one to see the magically obfuscated text.
 The tomes mostly contain vile, forbidden lore.
 Many spellbooks are hidden here, collectively holding every wizard spell in the "Player's Handbook".

 A book that is taken from the library disintegrates as the magic that preserves it is dispelled.
 The room's furnishings, which are also magically preserved, deteriorate and become brittle if taken from the room.